tweag/nickel/notes/overriding.md

 ..record}`.
-There are more advanced programming techniques that make updating deeply nested records ergonomic such as [Lenses](https://www.fpcomplete.com/haskell/tutorial/lens/) in Haskell, but these rely on advanced language and typing features to be practical.
+There are more advanced programming techniques that make updating deeply nested records ergonomic such as [Lenses](https://www.fpcomplete.com/haskell/tutorial/lens/) in Haskell, but these rely too heavily on advanced language and typing features to be practical.

 In Nickel, we can already do a functional update using merging, although the updated field must have been marked as `default`: